zazortik/azure-xplat-cli/Documentation/SetupRepo.md

 azure -h # It should display the help for different commands supported by xplat cli
 ```

-Now, the CLI is ready for executing current commands and developing new commands
+Now, the CLI is ready for executing current commands and developing new commands.